 Corporate Fraud Cost Investors Billions Of Dollars Each Year

-Every day, headlines reveal instances of corporate misconduct that costs investors hundreds of billions annually.
+Every day, headlines reveal instances of corporate misconduct that costs investors hundreds of billions of dollars annually.
 The government lacks the resources to police all the companies traded on America’s stock exchanges, so investors must be vigilant in protecting their assets.
-Corporate fraud affects investors large and small, those new to investing and long-time players and it can be blatantly obvious or designed to go undetected.
+Corporate fraud affects investors large and small, those new to investing and the most experienced shareholders, and it can be blatantly obvious or designed to go undetected.
 Unfortunately, no shareholder is immune and greed keeps fueling corporate executive behavior as evidenced by repeat offenses by companies that continue to act fraudulently time and time again.

 What Is Securities Fraud?

 The Securities Act of 1933 and the Securities Exchange Act of 1934 require that companies whose stocks trade on national exchanges, as well as their officers and directors, provide the investing public with complete and accurate information regarding their companies.
 Securities fraud occurs when corporate executives disseminate false information that seeks to manipulate financial markets.
 Shareholders are injured when they rely on this false information to inform their decision about purchasing a company’s stock.

 - Intentional concealment, omission, or manipulation of financial information

 - Insider trading on information not known to the investing public

 - Ponzi and pyramid schemes in which money from new investors is used to pay the returns promised to prior investors